-For example, selecting “U” and “S” the Glyphs panel would result in the American flag.
-MX would give you the Mexican flag, and DE would give the German flag.
+For example, selecting “U” and “S” in the Glyphs panel would result in the American flag.
+MX would give you the Mexican flag, and DE would give you the German flag.

 These “composites” can be broken back into their constituent pieces.
 For instance, if you insert the character for a given national flag, then pressing the Backspace key will break this composite into individual, single-letter glyphs.
 The American flag will turn to the letter U for example.

-You can match the skin colored characters to five available skin tones.
-To do so selected the tone that you like from the Glyphs panel
+You can match the skin-colored characters to five available skin tones.
+To o so select the tone that you like from the Glyphs panel.

-Character Varients do not work with glyphs that contain more than one person.
+Character Variants do not work with glyphs that contain more than one person.

 Watch This Photoshop CC 2017 Tutorial to see how the SVG fonts work: